xsodus/order-management-system/README.md

 DB_PASSWORD
 DB_NAME

-Also, make sure that the database specified by `DB_NAME` has already been created on your database server before deploying the application.
+Additionally, ensure that the database specified by `DB_NAME` already exists on your database server before deploying the application.
+The database server must also have the PostGIS extension enabled, as it is required for geolocation search functionality.

 To verify or update your App Service environment variables: